Kinesiology / Physical Education

 FITN 112.1 Cross Training I (0.5- 1 units)

 A beginning level course designed to incorporate strength training and fitness concepts for overall body conditioning using a variety of fitness activities.
-Class may include Spinning, weight training or resistance exercises, yoga, Pilates, hiking, running, and/or fitness walking.
+May include Spinning, weight training or resistance exercises, yoga, Pilates, hiking, running, and/or fitness walking.
 Students will improve fitness levels, increase strength and flexibility, and lose body fat while participating in a variety of fitness activities.

 FITN 112.2 Cross Training II (0.5- 1 units)